FunnelKitBlogs

 How to Charge WooCommerce Additional Fees on Checkout?

-To charge additional fees on WooCommerce checkout, we will use the Extra Fees Plugin for WooCommerce by the Dropstore.
+To charge additional fees on the WooCommerce checkout, we will use the Extra Fees Plugin for WooCommerce by Dropstore.
 This freemium plugin allows you to charge additional fees on the checkout page.

 We're using this plugin because it allows you to charge additional fees for all orders, as well as based on various conditions like order total, shipping methods, payment methods, and more.